Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: Synthetic Experiments and Real-World Evaluation

 \paragraph{{Synthetic Experiments}} In our initial experiments, we use synthetic data to validate our main identifiability results on hyperspheres and convex bodies, while also empirically assessing their robustness under significant violations of assumptions.
 We first sample $p(\mathbf{z}_x)$ according to the distributions listed in Table \ref{tab: lineartrans}.
 Additionally, we generate paired samples from the conditional distribution $p(\mathbf{z}_t|\mathbf{z}_x)$ following the distributions specified in the same table.
 Beyond hyperspheres, our experiments also consider bounded and unbounded spaces.
 Each experiment is repeated three times for every setting.
 For more details regarding experiments, refer to Appendix \ref{app: imple}.

-To evaluate linear identifiability result in Corollary \ref{corollary:hyper}, we fit a linear regression model between the ground-truth $\mathbf{ z}_x$ and representations $\mathbf{f}_x(\mathbf{x})$ learned by multimodal contrastive learning and report the coefficient of determination ($R^2$).
-Further, to evaluate permutation identifiability result in Corollary \ref{coro:conv}, we employ the mean correlation coefficient (MCC) between the ground-truth $\mathbf{ z}_x$ and representations $\mathbf{f}_x(\mathbf{x})$ learned by multimodal contrastive learning.
-The first row in Table \ref{tab: lineartrans} (a) and the first two rows in Table \ref{tab: lineartrans} (b), corresponding to the setting where the assumptions are satisfied, verify the identifiability results on hypersphere and convex bodies, respectively.
+To evaluate linear identifiability result in Corollary \ref{corollary:hyper}, we fit a linear regression model between the ground-truth $\mathbf{ z}_x$ and representations $\mathbf{f}_x(\mathbf{x})$ learned by MMCL and report the coefficient of determination ($R^2$).
+Further, to evaluate permutation identifiability result in Corollary \ref{coro:conv}, we employ the mean correlation coefficient (MCC) between the ground-truth $\mathbf{ z}_x$ and representations $\mathbf{f}_x(\mathbf{x})$ learned by MMCL.
+The first row in Table \ref{tab: lineartrans} (left) and the first two rows in Table \ref{tab: lineartrans} (right), corresponding to the setting where the assumptions are satisfied, verify the identifiability results on hypersphere and convex bodies, respectively.
 Our empirical investigations have yielded a critical insight: discrepancies in the assumptions concerning marginal and conditional distributions, as well as the nature of the spaces (hypersphere and convex body), do not significantly impact performance.
-This robustness is demonstrated by the results detailed in Table \ref{tab: lineartrans} (a) for the hypersphere space and Table \ref{tab: lineartrans} (b) for convex bodies.
-This observation is similar to reports from studies conducted in the context of single-model context \cite{zimmermann2021contrastive}.
-This observation might be attributed to the fact that the loss function described in Eq. \eqref{eq: asyloss} predominantly relies on the computation of expectations, inherently allowing for a wide range of approximations.
-If we can approximate the expectation calculations consistently across various distributions and spaces, it might be reasonable that the identifiability results remain well within acceptable bounds.
+This robustness is demonstrated by the results detailed in Table \ref{tab: lineartrans} (left) for the hypersphere space and Table \ref{tab: lineartrans} (right) for convex bodies.
+This might be attributed to the fact that the loss function described in Eq. \eqref{eq: asyloss} predominantly relies on expectation computations, inherently allowing for a wide range of approximations.
+If we can approximate the expectation calculations consistently across various distributions and spaces, it is reasonable that the identifiability results remain well within acceptable bounds.